Skip to On this pageAll posts

 Hi Dr. Martinez, following up on last week’s appointment.
 You mentioned scheduling a follow-up in six weeks.
 I also need the referral paperwork for the hand specialist.
 Could you send that to my patient portal and let me know if there’s anything I need to fill out beforehand?
 Thank you.

-That message was composed entirely by voice, processed on-device, and never left the Mac.
-For someone dictating medical or personal health content, that distinction matters.
+With a local polish route, that message can be composed entirely by voice and processed without the transcript leaving the Mac.
+For someone dictating medical or personal health content, that choice matters.

 Hands-Free Mode for Extended Dictation

-The standard input method is push-to-talk: hold a hotkey, speak, release.
+The standard input method is push-to-talk: hold a keybind, speak, release.
 That works well for short bursts like a quick reply, a search query, or a note.

 But if holding a key is difficult or painful, or if you need to dictate for longer stretches, hands-free mode is there.
-Double-press your hotkey to lock recording, then speak naturally without holding anything.
+Double-press your keybind to lock recording, then speak naturally without holding anything.
 Triple-press to cancel.
-When you’re done, press the hotkey once to finish and process your text.
+When you’re done, press the keybind once to finish and process your text.

 This matters for accessibility in a direct, practical way.
 If the reason you’re using voice input is that your hands hurt, a tool that requires you to hold down a key for every sentence is solving the wrong problem.
 Hands-free mode removes that requirement entirely.